ryancomia/sc-exercise/README.md

 1. clone the repository and switch directory

        $ git clone -b main https://github.com/ryancomia/sc-exercise.git
        $ cd /sc-exercise

 2 Modify or update as necessary then

        $ git add . /
        $ git commit -m "my_changes_etc"

 3. Update the build.yml application_name / environment_name based from the Elastic Beanstalk env

 4. Push it back to branch main

        $ git push

         - github workflow will then trigger the actions to deploy it to AWS

 5. Wait until the action succeeds. it takes 10-15mins for the environment update, afterwhich you can check the app by browsing

         http://smartcowdevopsapp-env.eba-rwbfpxum.ap-southeast-1.elasticbeanstalk.com/

-note: the example uses elastic-beanstalk endpoint. in a Production setup, this needs to be CNAME'd of an actual URL. otherwise each EB app generation will create a different beanstalk endpoint
+note: the example uses elastic-beanstalk endpoint url. in a Production setup, this needs to be CNAME'd to an actual DOMAIN-URL. otherwise each EB app generation will create a different beanstalk endpoint